 Measuring pH Levels

-The pH level can measure the amount of alkalinity or acidity in foods, the body and other products.
-It is valuable to monitor these levels in your body on a routine basis to avoid an imbalance in your system and consequently various health problems.
-A reading above 7.0 is classified as alkaline, a reading below 7.0 is classified as acid, and a reading of exactly 7 is classified as neutral.
+The pH level can measure the amount of alkalinity or acidity in foods, the body, and other products.
+It is valuable to monitor these levels in your body on a routine basis to avoid an imbalance in your system and, consequently, various health problems.
+A reading above 7.0 is classified as alkaline, a reading below 7.0 is classified as acid, and reading of exactly 7 is classified as neutral.
 The body functions most effectively when the pH level is slightly alkaline, as is illustrated with blood having a pH within the range of 7.35 and 7.45.
 Of course, the digestive system produces a high quantity of acid to activate enzymes that breakdown protein and eradicate bacteria from foods.
 So, not all acid is bad, but if the pH level of blood becomes too low, it could potentially lead to respiratory failure and death.